Oswaldo Cabrera Player Props: Yankees vs. Rangers

 Oswaldo Cabrera At The Plate

-- Cabrera has three doubles, a home run and four walks while batting .216.
+- Cabrera is batting .211 with three doubles, a home run and four walks.

-- Cabrera has reached base via a hit in 11 games this season (of 21 played), and had multiple hits in four of those games.
+- Cabrera has picked up a hit in 50.0% of his 22 games this year, with more than one hit in 18.2% of those games.

-- Cabrera has driven in a run in five games this year (23.8%), including one multiple-RBI game.
+- In five games this year, Cabrera has picked up an RBI, with more than one RBI once.

-- He has scored at least one run six times this year (28.6%), including one multi-run game.
+- He has scored at least once six times this year (27.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.